-Your IT support resource should be managing and organizing the technical functions of your business in the same way that any other department organizes their business functions.
+Your IT support resource should be managing and organizing the technical functions of your business in the same way that any other department organizes its business functions.
 If the technical functions of your business aren’t being properly managed, then you run the risk of having out of date software, causing problems with files and applications, costing your business thousands of dollars in unnecessary expenses.

 Most of Your IT Resources are going towards Maintaining Legacy Systems

 If the large bulk of your IT spending is going towards the maintenance and upkeep of your legacy system only leaving a small percentage for upgrades and new projects, then you may need a new IT strategy.
-It is not uncommon for businesses that are 30 or 40 years old to be using software built before most of their entry level staff were even born.
+It is not uncommon for businesses that are 30 or 40 years old to be using software built before most of their entry-level staff were even born.
 In most cases, these legacy systems are not scalable and strain to support all of their functions.
 These limitations can stop organizations from growth in their industry, cranking out new products, or even expanding their customer base.

 Staff is Constantly Complaining about IT

-If your employees and management are constantly complaining about IT, about what your IT partner has done or hasn’t done, how they aren’t getting the things they need, or timely responses, then that’s a good indication that there is a disconnect between IT and business.
-Your IT support organization, whether it is staffed by internal staff or an outside resource should be doing everything that they can to make sure IT is elevating your business to a position of increase efficiency, higher productivity, and lowered costs.
+If your employees and management are constantly complaining about IT, about what your IT support partner has done or hasn’t done, how they aren’t getting the things they need, or timely responses, then that’s a good indication that there is a disconnect between IT and business.
+Your IT support organization, whether it is staffed by internal staff or an outside resource should be doing everything that they can to make sure IT is elevating your business to a position of increasing efficiency, higher productivity, and lower costs.

 IT Projects are Sluggish and Often Delayed